jayalmaraz/jay-almaraz.github.io/docs/managers/creating-an-activity.md

 ![Activity basic details section](./assets/creating-an-activity/activity-basics.png)

 1. Name: Give your activity a unique, memorable name.
 The name is used to identify the activity and will be the primary title for your activity across all interfaces.
 1. Program: Every activity needs to belong to a program.
 Programs are used to group and separate activities and volunteers across your organisation.
-Read more about Programs and Campfire’s structure
+Read more about Programs and Volaby’s structure
 1. (Optional) Description: Click Add a description to include additional information on the activity.
 Activity descriptions are visible to all volunteers.

 ### Privacy settings